VayuDev/samal-jit/README.md

         }
     }

-Note: List syntax will probably change with the introduction of generators.
+Note: List syntax will change in the future.

 ## Design notes